“Women’s Voices” Radio Program

 Yemen Will Triumph

-To promote democratic values and education through film.
-The grantee will train young men and women on filmmaking and democratic ideas and values; produce short films; hold a film screening for representatives from the education system, civil society, media, local government and citizens; and engage youth in discussion sessions in Sana’a to encourage volunteer initiatives that translate the films’ messages into action.
+To promote democratic values through films and filmmaking.
+The grantee will provide mentorship and hands-on training to young men and women on filmmaking and democratic ideas and values; produce short films; hold a film screening for civil society, media, local government, and educators; and engage youth in discussion sessions in Sana’a to encourage volunteer initiatives that translate the films’ messages into action.

 Strengthening Youth Engagement with Local Government